Banff vs Canmore • Which Town is Better For Your Vacation?

 Banff has a clear advantage over Canmore in terms of drive times and access to the main tourist attractions.
 Banff is straightforward to walk around and has incredible sights just outside the town center.

-The biggest draws lie in Banff National Park to the West and North of Banff, such as Lake Louise, Moraine Lake, the Icefields Parkway, Peyto Lake, Jasper, and Yoho National Park.
+The biggest draws lie in the expanse of Banff National Park to the West and North of Banff, such as Lake Louise, Moraine Lake, the Icefields Parkway, Peyto Lake, Jasper.
+Then, there is the proximity to Yoho National Park.
 Yoho National Park is just fifteen minutes West of Lake Louise and has some tremendous highlights, such as Takakkaw Falls and Emerald Lake.
 Banff is about 20 minutes closer to all of these sights than Canmore, which may not seem like much to some, but to others, it may make a world of difference.

 Then Nakiska Resort in Kananaskis is around an hour’s drive.
-If you don’t mind a bit of a drive, it’s also possible to visit the BC town of Golden.
-You will find Kicking Horse, one of the most extreme ski resorts in Western Canada, just a two-hour drive from Banff.
+If you don’t mind a bit of a drive, it’s also possible to visit the BC town of Golden, where you will find Kicking Horse, one of the most extreme ski resorts in Western Canada, just a two-hour drive from Banff.
 In the winter, you’ll find convenient shuttles that run from Downtown Banff to ski resorts, saving you a drive on the winter roads.
 There aren’t any ski shuttles running from Canmore.

 Canmore